POETRY & PILGRIMAGE

 A plump, bald, cross-legged man – oh, the sight sent a shiver

-Or two or three or four down Dave’s angling – now tingling – spine.
+Or two or three down Dave’s angling – now tingling – spine.

 Dave stared at the man; the man stared at Dave,